cfshi/coronavirus/proposal.md

 We will compare policies and recommendations to contain and prevent the spread of the disease in selected countries.
 		* Although WHO position in the beginning of the virus spread was [questioned](https://www.washingtonpost.com/world/asia_pacific/chinese-officials-note-serious-problems-in-coronavirus-response-the-world-health-organization-keeps-praising-them/2020/02/08/b663dd7c-4834-11ea-91ab-ce439aa5c7c1_story.html) , how to interpret WHO information and recommendation need to be cautious.
 (It can be another interesting direction of comparison.)

-(Chyun’s confusion: Is context same as noise in modelling (e.g., Park and Dushoff 2020):  dynamical or process; noise(randomness directly or indirectly affecting disease transmission); observation noise(randomness underlying how many true cases reported).
+(CS’s confusion: Is context same as noise in modelling (e.g., Park and Dushoff 2020):  dynamical or process; noise(randomness directly or indirectly affecting disease transmission); observation noise(randomness underlying how many true cases reported).
 Based on their definition, how do context or media, public reaction and pubic policy-guideline fit into models?
 Is it a right question?)

 - It will be good to incorporate modeling ideas in this project but WHAT?
 Also, how workable is it to compare this coronavirus to 2012 MERS and 2002 SARS in terms of the spread and reaction context ?